FEI Logo

 Community Benefit Fund

-Those living in closest proximity to the project should be priority beneficiaries and that is why some of the fund is designated for Near Neighbour payments.
+Those living in closest proximity should be priority beneficiaries and that is why some of the fund is designated for Near Neighbour payments.
 However, it is important that broader community benefits apply as well.

 The scheme mandates all RESS projects to establish a Community Benefit Fund worth €2 per MWh (megawatt hour) of generated electricity for any future wind farm.